bmpix/PolyVectorization/README.txt

     cmake ..
     make
 (If you are on Windows, the last instruction will depend on the compiler you're using, e.g. 'nmake' for Visual Studio)
-3. You might have to modify cmake/FindGUROBI.cmake if it's not found automatically.

 PARAMETERS:
 1. All the tunable parameters are in Params.h